mantidproject/mantid/docs/source/release/v6.0.0/direct_geometry.rst

 Improvements
 ------------

-- The instrument geometry of PANTHER has been corrected according to the findins during the hot commissioning.
+- The instrument geometry of PANTHER has been corrected according to the findings during the hot commissioning.

 DGSPlanner